Web Analytics

 }

-not - Bitwise complement
+not - Bitwise Complement

-The format of the instruction is:
+The encoding format for the not instruction is:

 static inline void not(uint16_t i) {